companieshouse/DARr/docs/06-GLA_address_match.md

 2. Open the CH data file and highlight the ‘RegAddress.PostCode’ column.
 Replace the spaces with nothing to remove any whitespace.

-### Separating the Birmingham data
+### Separating the Glasgow data

 1. Open the Companies House Data in the Query editor

-2. Add a conditional column and insert the below conditions to populate the condition with the phrase “BIRMINGHAM”, else “Other”.
+2. Add a conditional column and insert the below conditions to populate the condition with the phrase “GLASGOW”, else “Other”.

-    - ‘RegAddress.PostCode’ beings with ‘B1’,’B2’,’B3’,’B4’,’B5’,’B6’,’B7’
+    - ‘RegAddress.PostCode’ beings with ‘G1’,’G2’,’G3’,’G4’,’G5’,’G6’,’G7’ OR

-    - OR

     - RegAddress.AddressLine1, RegAddress.
-AddressLine2, RegAddress.PostTown, RegAddress.County contains ‘Birmingham’.
+AddressLine2, RegAddress.PostTown, RegAddress.County contains ‘Glasgow’.

-3. Filter any remaining rows out (in this data, there were a few locations on ‘Birmingham Road’ with a different postcode that were not filtered out using the above conditions and some postcodes beginning with be such as B80 which are not in the Birmingham PAF).
+3. Filter any remaining rows out (in this data, there were a few locations on ‘Glasgow Road’ with a different postcode that were not filtered out using the above conditions and some postcodes beginning with be such as B80 which are not in the Glasgow PAF).
-4. Use a filter to only select the values in this column that say ‘BIRMINGHAM’.
+4. Use a filter to only select the values in this column that say ‘Glasgow’.
 5. Close and apply the query.